Chlecer/Chlecer/README.md

 ## Hi there! 👋

-I'm Jean-Louis, at the past used Chlecer nickname at metaverse experiences (Second Life! it was a great time!), now only a father and husban prototype and software developer with a passion to make all days a better day.
+I'm Jean-Louis, at the past used Chlecer nickname at metaverse experiences (Second Life! it was a great time!), now only a father and husband prototype and software developer with a passion to make all days a better day.

 ### What I'm working on